-Velar is a piece of malicious software, categorized as ransomware.
-Credit for its discovery belongs to S!Ri.
-It is designed to encrypt data and demand payment for the decryption.
-As this ransomware encrypts, all affected files are appended with the ".Velar" extension.
-Therefore, following encryption, a file like "1.jpg" would appear as "1.jpg.Velar", and so on.
-Afterwards, a ransom note - "readme.txt" is dropped onto the victim's desktop.
+Discovered by S!Ri, Velar is malicious software categorized as ransomware.
+It is designed to encrypt data and demand payment for decryption.
+When this ransomware encrypts, all affected files are appended with the ".Velar" extension.
+Therefore, following encryption, a file such as "1.jpg" would appear as "1.jpg.Velar", and so on.
+A ransom message ("readme.txt") is then dropped onto the victim's desktop.

-The message in the "readme.txt" informs victims that a large portion of the data on their systems has been encrypted, using strong cryptographic algorithms.
-The only method of recovering the data is with the appropriate decryption program.
-To get it, users are instructed to contact the cyber criminals' behind Velar malware, via email.
-The subject/title of victims' letters must contain the ID assigned to them.
-Unfortunately, in many cases of ransomware infections, without the involvement of the criminals responsible - decryption is impossible.
-It might be, if the malicious software has bugs (flaws) and/or is still in development.
-Whatever the case, it is strongly advised against communicating with and/or paying cyber criminals.
-Since often, despite meeting the ransom demands - victims do not receive the promised decryption tools/software.
-Therefore, their files remain encrypted and beyond repair, and users experience significant financial losses.
-Removing Velar ransomware from the operating system will prevent it from further encrypting data.
-However, removal will not restore already compromised files.
-The sole viable solution is recovering them from a backup.
-Provided, if one was created prior to the infection and was stored separately (so as not to have been affected by Velar).
+The message in the "readme.txt" file informs victims that a large proportion of the data on their systems has been encrypted using strong cryptographic algorithms.
+The only method to recover the data is with the legitimate decryption program.
+To obtain this, users are instructed to contact the cyber criminals behind Velar malware, via email.
+The subject/title of victims' messages must contain the IDs assigned to them.
+Unfortunately, in many cases of ransomware infections, decryption is impossible without the involvement of the criminals responsible, unless the malicious software has bugs/flaws or is still in development.
+Whatever the case, you are strongly advised against communicating with and/or paying cyber criminals.
+Despite meeting the ransom demands, victims do not receive the promised decryption tools/software.
+Therefore, their files remain encrypted and beyond repair, and users experience significant financial loss.
+Removing Velar ransomware from the operating system will prevent it from further data encryption, however, removal will not restore already compromised files.
+The only viable solution is to recover files from a backup, if one was created prior to the infection and was stored separately (so as not to have been affected by Velar).

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Gate, LX, Tongda2000 and DECP are a few examples of other ransomware.
-Malicious programs within this category operate by encrypting files on infected systems and demanding a ransom to be paid for the decryption tools/software.
-There are two main differences in-between: the cryptographic algorithm (symmetric or asymmetric) they use and the demanded payment size.
+Gate, LX, Tongda2000 and DECP are some examples of other ransomware infections.
+Malicious programs within this category operate by encrypting files on infected systems and demanding ransom payments for decryption tools/software.
+There are two main differences: the cryptographic algorithm (symmetric or asymmetric) they use and the ransom size.
 The ransoms range between three and four digit sums (in USD).
-Digital currencies (primarily, cryptocurrencies) are typically used for these payments, due to transactions of them being difficult/impossible to trace.
-To protect data integrity, it is recommended to keep backups in remote severs and/or unplugged storage devices.
-Preferably, in several different locations.
+Digital currencies (primarily, cryptocurrencies) are typically used for these payments, since these transactions are difficult/impossible to trace.
+To protect data integrity, you are advised to keep backups on remote severs and/or unplugged storage devices, preferably, in several different locations.

 How did ransomware infect my computer?